quim0/eWFA-GPU/README.md

-# WFE-GPU
+# eWFA-GPU

-WFE-GPU is an implementation of the [wavefront alignment algorithm](https://github.com/smarco/WFA) (WFA) to accelerate edit distance on GPU devices, producing the full alignment CIGAR.
+eWFA-GPU is an implementation of the [wavefront alignment algorithm](https://github.com/smarco/WFA) (WFA) to accelerate edit distance on GPU devices, producing the full alignment CIGAR.
 It uses optimization techniques to dramatically reduce the amount of memory needed by the WFA algorithm, being able to fit more data in the fast